3 Electrodynamics

 \[ \begin{align} \sinh\left(\psi\right) = \gamma\frac{v}{c}. \end{align} \]

-In this case the Lorentz transformation is complete
+In this case, the Lorentz transformation is thus given by

 \[ \begin{align} \left(\begin{array}{c} ct'\\ x'\\ y'\\ z' \end{array}\right) &= \left(\begin{array}{cccc} \gamma& -\gamma\frac{v}{c}&0&0\\ - \gamma\frac{v}{c}&\gamma&0&0\\ 0&0&1&0\\ 0&0&0&1 \end{array}\right)\left(\begin{array}{c} ct\\ x\\ y\\ z \end{array}\right)\tag{3.84}\label{eq:lorentztrafo_spec} \end{align} \]